Color Combinations from Hell – Death Sentence for Your Designs

 Light Objects on a Light Background

-In order to get more site visitors involved, you need to make buttons and calls to action more visible and texts more readable.
-People shouldn’t think on what’s been written there on your pages – they expect clearness.
+To get more site visitors involved, you need to make buttons and calls to action more visible and texts more readable.
+People shouldn’t think about what’s been written there on your pages – they expect clarity.
 That’s where contrast is needed.
-According to experts from Thesishelpers.com, the most important elements should stand out, so that people understand what you want from them and what they can get from you in return.
+According to experts from Thesishelpers.com, the most important elements should stand out so that people understand what you want from them and what they can get from you in return.

-We understand that it can be hard to find proper colors combination, especially when you are a beginner.
-So if there is a need you can find a suitable palette by using one of the following colors checking tools.
+We understand that it can be hard to find true colors combination, especially when you are a beginner.
+So if there is a need, you can find a suitable palette using one of the following color checking tools.
 All of them are free.

 - Color Contrast Checker